Certifying the Topology of Quantum Networks: Theory and Experiment: Appendix C: Hypothesis testing

 Intuitively, this can again be understood in the following way: The probability for the observed data given the hypothesis $H_\emptyset$ is upper bounded by the probability of the least probable event.
-The least probable event in this case is the one farthest away from $1/2$, namely $\max_i d_i > 1/2$.
-Since the exact combination of the $I^{(i)}$ and therefore the $d_i$ one has to consider in the maximization are unknown, one can only upper bound the $p$-value by the worst case $d_i$, namely the one nearest to but still larger than $1/2$; that is $d = \min_{ \{ i \mid d_i > 1/2 \} } d_i$.
+The least probable event given that $H_\emptyset$ is true, is the event where for a hypothesis $H_j$ all statements of the form $d^{(j)}_i > 1/2$ are fulfilled, since $H_\emptyset$ states that at least for one $i$ it should hold $d^{(j)}_i \leq 1/2$.
+Since the exact $d^{(j)}_i$ one has to consider here is unknown, one can only upper bound the probability by the worst case $\Phi(d^{(j)}_i)$.

+In Table~\ref{tab:pvalue} the $p$-values obtained from the experimental data for the hypotheses described in Eq.~\ref{eq:hypothesis} are presented.
+One can clearly see that for every data set the $p$-value of exactly one hypothesis is trivially upper bounded by $1$ while the $p$-values for all other hypotheses are at most bounded by $9.4765\times 10^{-8}$, suggesting to accept the trivially bounded hypothesis.